衞生署日間醫療中心牌照

 Understanding the causes and symptoms of stomach cancer for effective treatment and prevention to improve the survival rate

-Stomach cancer is the sixth deadliest cancer in Hong Kong.
-The causes of stomach cancer are related to Helicobacter pylori (H. pylori) infection, obesity, smoking, and long-term high sodium consumption.
-The common symptoms of the disease include indigestion, upper abdominal pain, loss of appetite and unintentional weight loss.
-The global average 5-year survival rate for stage IV stomach cancer is only about 4%, while that for stage I is over 50%.
-If the cancer is diagnosed and treated early, the rehabilitation process will be easier.
-Prevention for stomach cancer should start with improving eating habits.
+Stomach cancer is the sixth leading cause of cancer-related deaths in Hong Kong.
+The causes of stomach cancer are associated with Helicobacter pylori infection, obesity, smoking, and a long-term high-salt diet.
+Common symptoms of stomach cancer include indigestion, upper abdominal pain, loss of appetite, and weight loss.
+The global average five-year survival rate for stage 4 stomach cancer is only about 4%, while for stage 1, the five-year survival rate exceeds 50%.
+Early detection and treatment can facilitate recovery care.
+Preventing stomach cancer should begin with dietary habits.

 Eating habits are the main focus in the prevention of stomach cancer.
 Consume more fresh fruits and vegetables and fewer marinated foods.
 Be alert if symptoms such as indigestion and loss of appetite persist.
 Remember to receive an annual check-up, especially when close relatives have suffered from stomach cancer.